Vaishnavi-Aswale/ML-Classification/README.md

-You load a historical dataset from previous loan applications, clean the data, and apply different classification algorithm on the data.
-You are expected to use the following algorithms to build your models:
+load a historical dataset from previous loan applications, clean the data, and apply different classification algorithm on the dataset.
+Using the following algorithms to build your models:
 <ul>
 <li>k-Nearest Neighbour</li>
 <li>Decision Tree</li>